Student Services and Amenities Fee

 - Advocating students' interests.

-The Student Advisory Board has an important role in discussing funding priorities for the Student Amenities Fee revenue with the University, and setting future directions and funding priorities.
+The Student Representative Committee has an important role in discussing funding priorities for the Student Amenities Fee revenue with the University, and setting future directions and funding priorities.

 Money that was previously allocated to student services and amenities, which is now covered by the Student Amenities Fee, is now being used for learning and teaching activities in the Faculties.